tomtar00/Eklipse/README.md

 </p>

-**Scritps API** - all scripts are written in C++ and provide a simple custom logic injection system.
+**Script API** - all scripts are written in C++ and provide a simple custom logic injection system.
 Scripts are part of a separate C++ project that is automatically created with an editor project.
 Creating a new script is as simple as writing a new class that derives from the base *Script* class.
 All scripts are compiled into a shared library that is then linked to a given executable (Editor or Runtime).

 ```cpp